dibollinger/CookieBlock/README.md

 Granularity is intentionally kept low to make the decision as simple as possible for the user.
 Note that "strictly necessary" cookies cannot be rejected, as this is the class of cookies that is required to make the website work.
 Without them, essential services such as logins would stop working.

-An offline variant of the feature extractor can be found in the subfolder `nodejs-feature-extractor/`.
-This feature extractor was used to extract the features for the training data set.
+The feature extractor can be found in the subfolder `nodejs-feature-extractor/`.
+This is used to extract the features for the training data set.

-For the classifier implementation, see:
+For the classifier training, see:

 https://github.com/dibollinger/CookieBlock-Consent-Classifier